dev-gst/repository-automation-scripts/README.md

-# Create Repository Script
+# Branch Management Scripts

-This project provides a set of scripts to create a new project directory, initialize a Git repository, and set up an alias for easy execution.
+This project provides a set of scripts to manage Git branches and repositories, including creating new project directories, initializing Git repositories, and setting up aliases for easy execution.

 ## Files

-- `cr_aliases.sh`: This script sets up an alias for the `create_repository.sh` script.
+- `setup.sh`: This script sets up the environment by copying necessary files and creating aliases.
+- `aczginit.sh`: This script creates a new feature branch in a Git repository.
+- `aczgfinish.sh`: This script merges a feature branch into the master or main branch and optionally deletes the remote branch.
-- `create_repository.sh`: This script creates a new project directory, initializes a Git repository, and creates a README file.
+- `cr_repo.sh`: This script creates a new project directory, initializes a Git repository, and creates a README file.

 ## Usage

-### Setting Up the Alias
+### Setting Up the Environment

-1. Ensure `cr_aliases.sh` is executable:
+1. Ensure `setup.sh` is executable:

     ```shell
-    cd /path/to/cr_aliases.sh
-    chmod u+x cr_aliases.sh
+    chmod u+x setup.sh
     ```

-2. Run cr_aliases.sh to set up the alias:
+2. Run `setup.sh` to set up the environment and create aliases:

     ```shell
-    ./cr_aliases.sh
+    ./setup.sh
     ```

+3. Open a new terminal to use the aliases.

-3. Creating a New Repository
+### Creating a New Feature Branch

-    Once the alias is set up, you can create a new repository using the crep alias.
+1. Use the `aczginit` alias to create a new feature branch:

-    **Example**:

-    Create a project in the home directory:

     ```shell
-    crep my_project
+    aczginit <feature-name>
     ```

-    Create a project in a specified directory:
+    - `<feature-name>`: The name of the new feature branch.

+### Finishing a Feature Branch

+1. Use the `aczgfinish` alias to merge the feature branch into the master or main branch:

     ```shell
-    crep /path/to/directory my_project
+    aczgfinish [-d]
     ```

+    - `-d`: (Optional) Delete the remote branch after merging.

+### Creating a New Repository

+1. Use the `crep` alias to create a new project directory and initialize a Git repository:

+    ```shell
+    crep [project_path] <project_name>
+    ```

+    - `[project_path]`: (Optional) The path where the project directory will be created.
+If not provided, the project will be created in the user's home directory.
+    - `<project_name>`: The name of the project directory to be created.

+## Scripts

+### setup.sh

+This script sets up the environment by copying necessary files and creating aliases.

+#### Functionality

+- Copies the branch_management folder to the user's home directory.
+- Creates aliases for the scripts in the bin directory.
+- Adds the aliases to the user's shell configuration file (e.g., `~/.bashrc`).

+### aczginit.sh

+This script creates a new feature branch in a Git repository.

+#### Functionality

+- Accepts one argument: `<feature-name>`.
+- Creates and checks out a new branch with the name `feat-<feature-name>`.
+- Lists all branches in the repository.

+### aczgfinish.sh

+This script merges a feature branch into the master or main branch and optionally deletes the remote branch.

+#### Functionality

+- Accepts one optional argument: `-d`.
+- Merges the current feature branch into the master or main branch.
+- Deletes the local feature branch.
+- Deletes the remote feature branch if the `-d` option is provided.

+### cr_repo.sh

+This script creates a new project directory, initializes a Git repository, and creates a README file.

+#### Functionality

+- Accepts one or two arguments: `[project_path] <project_name>`.
+- Creates the project directory.
+- Initializes a Git repository in the project directory.
+- Creates a README.md file with an initial message.
+- Commits the initial setup to the Git repository.